testflows/TestFlows-WebSite/source/handbook/index.md

 # Pausing Tests

-When tests perform complex automated actions it is often useful to pause a test either right before it starts executing it body or right after its completion.
+When tests perform complex automated actions, it is often useful to pause a test either right before it starts executing its body or right after its completion.
-Pausing a test means that the test execution will be halted and input in a form of pressing `Enter` will be requested from the user.
-This pause allows time to manually examine system under test as well the test environment.
+Pausing a test means that the test execution will be halted and input in the form of pressing `Enter` will be requested from the user.
+This pause allows time to manually examine the system under test as well as the test environment.

-Pausing either before or after a test is controlled by setting either [PAUSE_BEFORE] or [PAUSE_AFTER] flags respectively.
+Pausing either before or after a test is controlled by setting either [PAUSE_BEFORE] or [PAUSE_AFTER] flags, respectively.
 You can also conditionally pause after test execution on passing or failing result using [PAUSE_ON_PASS] or [PAUSE_ON_FAIL].

 > *{% attention %}* [PAUSE_BEFORE], [PAUSE_AFTER], [PAUSE_ON_PASS], and [PAUSE_ON_FAIL]
-> flags can be applied to any test but the [Top Level Test] test.
+> flags can be applied to any test except the [Top Level Test] test.
 > For [Top Level Test] test these flags are ignored.

 ## Pausing Using Command Line